-If you or your family member has been determined eligible for the Developmental Disabilities Administration (DDA) and experiences an incident or situation that puts you or your family member at risk of hospitalization, institutionalization or loss of housing without additional support or intervention, DDD may be able to help-even if you or your family member are not currently receiving services.
+If you or your family member has been determined eligible for the Developmental Disabilities Administration (DDA) and experiences an incident or situation that puts you or your family member at risk of hospitalization, institutionalization or loss of housing without additional support or intervention, DDA may be able to help-even if you or your family member are not currently receiving services.

-Emergency Services are available to clients of DDD who are experiencing circumstances or events that are beyond the individual’s ability to cope/remain stable; and/or exceeds the ability of the individual’s caregivers to provide the necessary supports.
+Emergency Services are available to clients of DDA who are experiencing circumstances or events that are beyond the individual’s ability to cope/remain stable; and/or exceeds the ability of the individual’s caregivers to provide the necessary supports.

 Emergency Services at a Glance

 Individuals and families on the IFS waitlist who meet the IFS program eligibility requirements may be able to access respite care, behavior management or nursing services in response to a short-term crisis.

 Short-term respite in a DDA contracted and licensed staffed residential home, with the goal for the youth to remain in their family home.
 Services are available for a maximum of 30 calendar days in a year.
 Offered in two locations: Shoreline and Bonney Lake.

 Community Crisis Stabilization Service (Ages 8-17…up to 21 if in school)